CortexFoundation/tech-doc/model-writing-tutorial.md

 Trained models are stored in `~/mrt_model`.

-# Quantize Your Model
+# Stage III: Quantize Your Model

-To prepare the model for the Cortex blockchain, we need to quantize it.
-Cortex's original research has led to a tool called MRT that readily helps us quantize ML models for deterministic inference on the blockchain.
-If you're interested in how it works under the hood, check out this article (link) released on the blog of Amazon's MXNet team, who has officially endorsed the MRT.
+To prepare the model for the Cortex blockchain, we need to quantize it with MRT.
+Recall from introduction that Cortex's original research has led to a tool called MRT that readily helps us quantize ML models for deterministic inference on the blockchain.

 Execute the following command: